andrey-vorontsov/petridish-project/PetriDish/README.txt

 		Cells remember 'what they were doing'
 		Allow and optimize equal prioritization of behaviors Esp. eating
-	Genetic heredity
+		Improve overall robustness by allowing multiple acceptable behaviors to occur Esp. grow and starve - currently implemented as custom behaviors Genetic heredity
 		Basics
 			Data structure